Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Introduction

 \subsection{Literature Review}

-This work sits at the intersection of literature on FLM system design and operations management, integrated multimodal transport system design, and horizontal cooperation among competing transportation operators.
+This work is at the intersection of FLM system design and operations, integrated multimodal transportation system design, and horizontal cooperation among competing transportation operators.

-\textbf{FLM system design and operations}: Research on demand responsive connector (DRC) systems develops analytical models to evaluate service quality and determine first-mile system parameters.
-In particular, such work specifies optimal zone size and headways, identifies transition points between regions best serviced by fixed-route vs. flexible services, and establishes best practices for inter-zone transfer coordination \citep{cq2013,kls2019,ks2014,ls2017,lq2010,lqp2017,lsq2014}.
-The tactical question of how to operate a first-mile system is also well-studied.
+\textbf{FLM system design and operations}: Research on demand responsive connector systems develops analytical models to evaluate service quality and determine first-mile system parameters, specifying optimal zone sizes and headways, transition points between regions best served by fixed-route vs. flexible services, and best practices for inter-zone transfer coordination {\citep{lq2010,cq2013,ks2014,lsq2014,ls2017,kls2019, grahn2023optimizing}. \cite{chopra2023mobility} develop an analytical model for system design and operations comparing fixed-schedule, on-demand, and hybrid services, focusing on the same mile problem.} The tactical question of how to operate a first-mile system is also well-studied.
 The Dial-A-Ride Problem (DARP) encompasses the vehicle routing problem faced by transit agencies, given a set of trip requests and a vehicle fleet \citep{hsklpt2018, mbc2017}.
 The Integrated DARP (IDARP) designs vehicle routes and schedules to meet trip requests, allowing transfers with fixed-route timetabled service \citep{pah2017}.
-Closely related to IDARP is the problem of matching individual carpoolers and integrating their trips with transit timetables \citep{sasg2017}.
-Finally, many studies design strategies for routing and scheduling \citep{w2019}, pricing \citep{cw2018}, and trip request acceptance \citep{acl2019} for FLM transportation systems.
+Closely related to IDARP is the problem of carpooler matching and trip integration with transit timetables \citep{sasg2017}.
+Finally, many studies design strategies for routing and scheduling \citep{w2019}, pricing \citep{cw2018}, and trip request acceptance \citep{acl2019} for FLM systems.